-• The City has incorporated considerations of vulnerability analysis into multiple master planning efforts over the last few years including its Utilities Master Plan, Stormwater Master Plan, Parks Master Plan, Cemetery Master Plan and Seawall Master Plan. • In 2014, Broward County performed a vulnerability assessment for Fort Lauderdale looking at multiple sea level rise scenarios. • In 2022, the City received a state grant award to conduct a citywide vulnerability assessment aligned with state requirements. • The City conducted a heat island mapping study in 2019. • Every year, the City reviews areas vulnerable to coastal flooding and consider expanding designation of the Adaptation Action Areas in the City's Community Investment Plan.
+The City has incorporated considerations of vulnerability analysis into multiple master planning efforts over the last few years including its Utilities Master Plan, Stormwater Master Plan, Parks Master Plan, Cemetery Master Plan and Seawall Master Plan.
+In 2014, Broward County performed a vulnerability assessment for Fort Lauderdale looking at multiple sea level rise scenarios.
+The City conducted a heat island mapping study in 2019.
+Broward County actively monitors salt-water intrusion and the Sustainability Division of Fort Lauderdale receives regular reports to stay abreast of the situation.
+Every year, the City reviews areas vulnerable to coastal flooding and considers expanding the designation of the Adaptation Action Areas in the City's Community Investment Plan.
+This year, the City has begun its vulnerability assessment compliant with Florida Statute 380.393 to identify assets susceptible to sea-level rise under multiple flooding scenarios.
+Since the April 2023 floods, the City has accelerated its stormwater master plan to help increase neighborhood resilience in low lying areas.

 Q48.
 Is equity being embedded into Adaptation Action #2?
-Please indicate your progress toward embedding equity in this action with "1" indicating no progress and "5" indicating significant progress.
-Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
+Please indicate your progress toward embedding equity in this action with "1" indicating no progress and "5" indicating significant progress.Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
 This is not meant to be exhaustive of every possible action.
 Respondents can include actions not included in this list.
 Consider all properties, people, and communities equally in the Vulnerability Analysis or Assessment.
 The methodology should not prioritize or focus on areas with higher taxable value If study scope includes proposing adaptation strategies, those strategies considered should be prioritized based on potential to reduce risk to human life and other key indicators based on community members' experiences.
 Include opportunities for meaningful community input as part of the vulnerability analysis process.
 Use community feedback and information based on stakeholder experiences in the data analysis Incorporate community feedback via asset-mapping exercises, seek assistance with prioritizing/ weighing criteria for the vulnerability assessment, ground-truth the findings of the analysis, etc. Include a social vulnerability assessment as part of the overall vulnerability assessment.
 At minimum, Federal SOVI or SVI maps can be used, but ideally the assessment should be rooted in the community itself Depending on the type of project, the following social factors may be relevant to include in your analysis: redlining, low-and moderate-income populations, energy burden, rent/cost of living burden, language spoken at home, vehicles per household, elderly residents, average year built of housing, and tree canopy, among others Include an assessment of organizations in the community that may help advance the municipality's adaptive capacity, or organizations which will help communicate with populations frequently unengaged by government